Merberg/CarND-Vehicle-Detection/writeup.md

 ![Window Frames][image3]

 The different scales enable the detector to pick up different features.
 For example, look at the variation in the coverage of the white car in the images below.

 ![Window Scales][image4]

-Because the multiple windows add numerous false positives, a `HEAT_THRESHOLD = len(WINDOW_SCALES)+1` needs to be applied.
+Because the multiple window scales add numerous false positives, a `HEAT_THRESHOLD = len(WINDOW_SCALES)+1` needs to be applied.
 The bottom images highlight the reduction of false positives with the threshold application.

 ![Threshold][image5]

+The blue boxes in the right images above are drawn in the `determineBoundingBoxes` function.
+It makes use of the scipy label function to cluster together nonzero heatmap values.
+Boxes must be wider than 40 pixels to be valid (false positives reduction).

 ---

-### Vehicle Detection Pipeline (Video)
+### 3. Vehicle Detection Pipeline (Video)
 _Note: Lane Detection from the previous project was incorporated on the pipeline to hightlight the path of travel._

 #### Detection History
-The TrackHeatmap class in the `Vehicle Detection History` cell performs exponential smoothing on consecutive images, with a slight bias towards the historic heatmap.
+The TrackHeatmap class in the `Vehicle Detection History` cell performs exponential smoothing (EMA) on consecutive images, with a slight bias towards the historic heatmap.
 EMA is performed before the heatmap threshold is applied.
 These images show this moving average scheme:

 ![EMA Images][image6]

-The `addVehiclesHeat` method of TrackHeatmap is used to strengthen the presence of the bounded boxes drawn on the image for the next round of detection.
+The `addVehiclesHeat` method of TrackHeatmap is used to strengthen the presence of the bounded boxes drawn on the image for the next round of detection, which has a stabilizing effect on the boxes.

+#### Pipeline
 This sequence forms the final pipeline:

 ```